-The previous section examined using a portion of the POE's as observations, and then comparing to the entire POE.
-Unfortunately, POE's aren't available for all satellite classes, and there are cases where the satellite observational data is available without any POE.
+The previous section examined using the POE as observations, and then comparing to the POE.
+Unfortunately, POEs aren't available for all satellite classes, and there are cases where the satellite observational data is available without any POE.
 We examine that case here.